Tag Archives: Dave Bloomquist

 “All kinds,” he said.
 “There are a lot of musicians, artists, writers, some students and even a couple of professors.”

-“It’s an energy house,” said Scott Krause the drummer for Pere Ubu.
+“It’s an energy house,” said Scott Krause, who was the drummer for Pere Ubu.

 “Not everybody’s in the arts,” Mr. Flood said.
 “There are beauticians, bartenders, and bookstore clerks, too.”

-“If you want to stick your head out the window and sing an aria, someone might listen, and someone might even applaud,” said Rich Clark from his window.
+“If you want to stick your head out the window and sing an aria, someone might listen, and someone might even applaud,” said Rich Clark from his open window.
+Nobody had window air conditioners.

-I found out almost everybody was younger than older, except for the Italian couple and their parrot.
-The old parrot never sang or spoke outside the family, no matter how much the Italians coaxed and cajoled him.
+I found out almost everybody was more younger than older, except for an Italian couple and their parrot.
+The parrot never sang or spoke outside the family, no matter how much the Italians coaxed and cajoled him.
 The bird was as stubborn as a mule.

-Once winter was done and spring was busting out all over, I was reading a book for fun in the courtyard when Arunas Petkus stepped up to the bench I was sprawled out on.
-He wanted to know if I wanted to go to California with him once classes at Cleveland State University were finished.
+Once winter was done and spring was busting out, I was reading a book for fun in the courtyard when Arunas Petkus stepped up to the bench I was sprawled out on.
+He wanted to know if I wanted to go to California with him once classes at Cleveland State University were done for the summer.

 “All that tie dye is finished there,” I said.
 “Even the hippies say so.”